realm/SwiftLint/CONTRIBUTING.md

 We follow the same syntax as CocoaPods' CHANGELOG.md:

 1. One Markdown unnumbered list item describing the change.
-2. 2 trailing spaces on the last line describing the change (to force Markdown to render each change [on its own line](https://daringfireball.net/projects/markdown/syntax#p)).
+2. 2 trailing spaces on the last line describing the change (so that Markdown renders each change [on its own line](https://daringfireball.net/projects/markdown/syntax#p)).
 3. A list of Markdown hyperlinks to the contributors to the change.
 One entry per line.
 Usually just one.
 4. A list of Markdown hyperlinks to the issues the change addresses.
 One entry